NaluCFD/Nalu/docs/source/theory/overset.rst

 strategies.

 TIOGA uses a different nomenclature for overset mesh assembly.
-A brief description is provided here to familiarize users with the differnces in nomenclature used in the previous section.
+A brief description is provided here to familiarize users with the differences in nomenclature used in the previous section.
 When determining overset connectivity, TIOGA ends up assigning ``IBLANK`` values to the nodes in a mesh.
 The ``IBLANK`` field is an integer field that determines the status of the node